johnlauer/serial-port-json-server/README.md

 Revisions
 -------
+Changes in 1.84
+- Added TinyG Line Mode (also referred to as Packet Mode).
+This sends data to TinyG in a different way to try to make sure no buffers overflow in either direction but there also is no pausing either like some users have reported on longer jobs.

 Changes in 1.83
 - Rebased with BFG to remove old binaries that were bloating the Github repo.
 Repo was 230MB and is now 10MB.
 Please clone new repos from scratch as of 7/19/15 so you get the new rebased repo if you are going to do any pull requests in the future.
 - Added Marlin buffer courtesy of Peter van der Walt